 In most consulting projects, you will work with at least one other service corps member.
 You should plan for time to meet and coordinate with your team member, as well as with the nonprofit client.
 One team member will be designated as the project lead, and be responsible for communicating regularly with the 501 Commons project manager.
 The project lead also makes sure that the the project stays focused on the scope of work and gets completed on time.

 - Consultants should plan to work 6 - 12 hours per month when you're working on a project.
 Project length varies greatly, but an average assignment lasts between 4 and 6 months.

 - Coaches should plan to commit 15 hours to a single project, generally spaced out in 1.5 hours meetings over a period of 6 months.

 - Executive advisors spend either a very short amount of time working on a project, or have long-term mentoring arrangements similar to coaching projects.

-When you are a consultant in one of our cohort programs, like Springboard, Catalyst, HR, Plan IT or VIP, there is a greater need for time flexibility because more people are involved.
+When we have the necessary philanthropic support we offer, where there is a greater need for time flexibility because more people are involved.
 Time commitment for a cohort program is typically 12 hours per month for 4 - 6 months.

 Our volunteers report that they joined the service corps because they want to give back to their communities.
 But you will discover that there are other benefits to being a member of the service corps!